MapRock/TimeMolecules/tutorials/building_query_parameters/readme.md

 The safe rule is:

 * property names come from the parsed-property views
-* numeric properties use numeric JSON values
+* numeric equality filters use unquoted numeric JSON values
-* alpha properties use quoted JSON strings
+* alpha equality filters use quoted JSON strings
+* arrays are treated as `IN` lists
+* objects with `start` and `end` are treated as inclusive numeric ranges
 * never assume the type without checking

 That extra inspection step prevents a lot of wasted time.